Cold Acclimation and Acclimatization in Humans - Science of the Cold

-A few years ago when our water heating broke down and I had to have a cold shower after spending the day in the garden it really wasn't a lot of fun.
+A few years ago when our water heating broke down at the weekend, I ended up having to have a cold shower after spending the day in the garden and getting sweaty and grubby, the shower really wasn't a lot of fun.
 However...
 I really did feel great afterwards to the point where I thought "I'm going to do this all the time!" - I didn't.

-This seems like a good time for a serious health warning:
+This is a good time for a serious health warning:

 Age has an influence too, as my wife occasionally reminds me that I'm not as young as I used to be in my Antarctic winter days and therefore feel the cold more than my sons.
 Elderly people may also be less likely to notice the effects of falling body temperature before it becomes a problem with slowed reaction times.

 The inner furnaceYou won't be able to keep warm if you're not properly fed.
-Our bodies know this, in fact they make this rule by making us hungry when cold so there's more fuel coming in to be burnt to keep us warm.
+Our bodys' know this, in fact they make this rule by making us hungry when cold to get more fuel coming in to be burnt to keep us warm.

 By the same token, it is possible to lose weight by not wearing quite so many clothes in cold weather, yes you will feel cold and your body will make you hungry in order to eat, but if you can get through this and avoid eating more than normal, always being a bit cold is a good way to lose weight.

-Explorers who attempt feats of extreme endurance in polar and mountainous regions will often calculate the work they have to do (in KJ or calories), the food they need and balance this with the weight of carrying that food (and fuel to heat/cook it).
-They then often build into their planning that they will lose weight during their feat, though ensure that they are not so badly affected that their performance drops too much.
-Unlike early polar explorers, their modern day counterparts can rely on a predictably quick return to the nutritionally enhanced modern world without too much trouble.
+Explorers who attempt feats of extreme endurance in polar and mountainous regions will often calculate the work they have to do (in kilojoules or calories) and the food they need, they then balance this with the weight of carrying that food (and the fuel to heat/cook it).
+They can then build into their planning that they will lose weight during their feat, though ensure that they are not so badly affected that their performance drops too much.
+Unlike early polar explorers, these modern day counterparts can rely on a predictably quick return to the nutritionally enhanced and heated modern world without too much trouble.

 Human thermoregulatory responses to cold air are altered by repeated cold water immersion